 What is the Urban Mission Center?

 The Urban Mission Center is a ministry of The Salvation Army.
-Our mission is to cultivate missional leaders for the opportunity of the urban millennium.
+Our mission is to form missional leaders for the opportunity of the Urban Millennium.
+We’re located in St. Louis, MO.

 What is a missional leader?